shaleen-wonder-ent/agentic-ai-saas-architecture/README.md

 6. Diagram: *04-combined-architecture* — everything on one page
 7. [WAF & CAF mapping](docs/05-waf-caf-mapping.md) — traceability for audit/procurement conversations
 8. [Migration roadmap](docs/06-migration-roadmap.md) — how to get there
+9. [Customer walkthrough (storytelling script)](docs/08-customer-walkthrough-story.md) — the front-to-back narrative to present from